Error-331/code_tests/docs/bible/links.md

 Trustworthy Fortress - October 5 (God fills us with the perfection of his peace to calm our fears and steady our thoughts);

+Ripple Effects - October 6 (When we are weighed down by our troubles, it means there's more room for comfort to meet us; As we are comforted in times of distress, we can share comfort and grace with others; Love expands to fill the spaces of our experience);

 Come Alive - October 9 (We are not dead in our transgressions; we are alive in the resurrection life of Christ; Arise in the victory of Christ and shake off the old ways of coping that no longer serve you);

 Remembrance - October 10 (If we return to the Lord and obey his law of love, we will awake from the slumber of indifference);